-3.5.
+3.4.
 Characteristic limits (AMD)

 This corresponds to the lowest value of activity concentration that the sample must contain for the detection of a given radionuclide to be possible, depending on the characteristics of the measurement system and the analytical methods adopted [11].
+The calculation for AMD depends on the background counts, the counting time for each standard, and the detection efficiency at each energy.
+Therefore, the counting time for the background was 2000 s, and the counting time for the standards was 200 s.
+The values presented for the background measurement correspond to 10 readings, with the average value taken as representative.
 The AMD here was determined for Am and Cs, whose values obtained were 4 and 9 Bq respectively on the reference date for ampoule geometry.

-3.6 - Linearity
+3.5.
+Linearity

-A minimum of five sources with different activities distributed over the intended working range were used to construct the analytical curve.
-Figure 3 a and b show the results which show the ratio between the response of the measurement system as a function of the activity of the standard Cs sources and the residue profile.
+In linearity, there are two variables to be correlated: the Activity quantity of the reference used and the response provided by the measurement system.
+In this way, it will always be possible to construct a graph that represents the quantity of interest on the x - axis (activity), and the response obtained from the measurement system on the y - axis (counting).
+Here a minimum of five sources with different activities distributed over the intended working range was used to construct the analytical curve.
+Figure 3 a and b below illustrates the ratio between the response of the measurement system as a function of the activity of the standard Cs sources and the residual profile.